-If the two-valued measures separate elements on its edges, quasiclassical models of the propositional structure exist (see Theorem 0 in Ref.
-[5]).
+If the two-valued measures separate elements on its edges, quasiclassical models of the propositional structure exist [5, Theorem 0].
 If these measures are derived from a quantum mechanical framework through orthogonal representations in Hilbert space, the elements can be identified with vectors and their respective orthogonal projection operators.